Josephine Mylan

 Overview

-Jo Mylan is Lecturer in Sustainability and Innovation at Alliance Manchester Business School.
-She is affilated to both the Sustainable Consumption Institute (SCI) and Institute for Innovation Research (MIoIR).
+Jo Mylan is Senior Lecturer in Sustainability and Innovation at Alliance Manchester Business School.
+She is affilated to both the Sustainable Consumption Institute (SCI), where she is a member of the managment team, and the Manchester Institute for Innovation Research (MIoIR).

-My research engages with questions of how societies can transition to less resource intensive ways of meeting our needs, with interests in:
+My research engages with questions of how societies can transition to less resource intensive ways of meeting everyday needs, with interests in:

 • Sustainable consumption and production